 Do not agree to a workout plan if you cannot afford to make the payments.

 Day 121: If all attempts to resolve default are unsuccessful and a hardship application is not received, the foreclosure process begins.
 The Sheriff’s sale date is scheduled and then published in the county newspaper for four (4) consecutive weeks with details of the debt.
 Notice of the sale date gets posted on the property within two (2) weeks of the first publication.

 Sheriff Sale Held: The "Sheriff's Deed" lists the last date the property can be redeemed.
 Up until the Sheriff Sale has occurred, the homeowner may still submit a loss mitigation application.

 Six (6) months: The Redemption Period starts day of Sheriff Sale – Six (6) months is most common.
-If more than two-thirds of the loan amount has been paid, the redemption period can be up to twelve (12) months.
+If the amount claimed to be due on the mortgage at the date of foreclosure is less than 2/3 of the original indebtedness, the redemption period is 12 months.
 Farming property can be up to twelve (12) months.

 The homeowner can live in the property, is not required to make payments, can sell or buy back property and should - *maintain the property - *maintain utilities - *maintain insurance.
 The homeowner must allow the purchaser to inspect the home and all structures during the redemption period.

 To redeem the property the borrower must pay the amount bid at the sheriff sale plus interest and fees.

 Redemption Period Expires: Home Inspections: If an inspection is unreasonably refused or if damage to the property is imminent or has occurred, the purchaser of the property at the Sheriff Sale may immediately begin eviction proceedings to seek possession and terminate the homeowner’s redemption period.
 Once you move out, the purchaser (normally the lender) may take action to gain possession of the abandoned property.